SigmaAcehole/LiDAR_Semantic_Segmentation/README.md

 mkdir data/stanford_indoor3d_downsampled
 ```
 2. Download `Stanford3dDataset_v1.2_Aligned_Version.zip` from [here](https://cvg-data.inf.ethz.ch/s3dis/).
 3. Unzip and store it inside `data/`.
 The directory structure should be `data/Stanford3dDataset_v1.2_Aligned_Version` now.
-If the original dataset is unzipped in a different location (ex: `/mnt/dataset` in the AI server of SMART lab), then change the `DATA_PATH` variable in line 13 of `data_utils/collect_downsample.py`.
+If the original dataset is unzipped in a different location, then change the `DATA_PATH` variable in line 13 of `data_utils/collect_downsample.py`.
 3. Run the dataset processing script.
 This script will collect each room from the original dataset, append label index, downsample it, format it as XYZRGBL and store it as `.npy` files.
 The processed `.npy` files will be stored inside `data/stanford_indoor3d_downsampled`.
 ```shell
 cd data_utils